vim-airline/vim-airline/README.md

 ![img](https://github.com/bling/vim-airline/wiki/screenshots/badwolf.png)

-# contributions
+# Contributions

-contributions and pull requests are welcome.  please take note of the following guidelines:
+Contributions and pull requests are welcome.
+Please take note of the following guidelines:

 *  adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
 *  keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
 *  this plugin got a lot more popular than i initially expected, if you make changes to the core, please test on as many versions of vim as possible.

-# license
+# License

-`:h license`
+`:help license`

 [a]: https://github.com/Lokaltog/vim-powerline
 [b]: https://github.com/Lokaltog/powerline